 1 that they are prepared to receive questions about the 2 entirety of the report, subject to their comfort with 3 answering is up to them, but you are free to ask.
 We have 4 also received a poster copy of the recommendations in 5 English and Inuktitut, and those will be Exhibit 13.
 6 Exhibit 13: 7 Qikiqtani Truth Commission, Final Report - 8 Recommendations 1-25 (English / Inuktitut 9 two-sided bilingual poster) 10 Witnesses: Hagar Idlout-Sudlovenick & 11 Inukshuk Aksalnik 12 Counsel: Violet Ford (Commission Counsel) 13 COMMISSIONER QAJAQ ROBINSON: So, I 14 think at this point, unless you have anything you need to 15 do for process stuff, we will break for lunch?
 16 MS. CHRISTA BIG CANOE: Yes.
-If I 17 might, Chief Commissioner and Commissioners, it is Christa 17 18 might, Chief Commissioner and Commissioners, it is Christa 18 might, Chief Commissioner and Commissioners, it is Christa Big Canoe with Commission counsel.
-At this time, 18 19 might, Chief Commissioner and Commissioners, it is Christa Big Canoe with Commission counsel.
-At this time, Commission counsel would like to request a lunch 18 19 20 might, Chief Commissioner and Commissioners, it is Christa Big Canoe with Commission counsel.
-At this time, Commission counsel would like to request a lunch adjournment, but we do have a couple housekeeping 18 19 20 21 might, Chief Commissioner and Commissioners, it is Christa Big Canoe with Commission counsel.
-At this time, Commission counsel would like to request a lunch adjournment, but we do have a couple housekeeping announcements, if we may, please.
-18 19 20 21 22 might, Chief Commissioner and Commissioners, it is Christa Big Canoe with Commission counsel.
-At this time, Commission counsel would like to request a lunch adjournment, but we do have a couple housekeeping announcements, if we may, please.
-For the parties with standing, we
+If I 17 might, Chief Commissioner and Commissioners, it is Christa 18 Big Canoe with Commission counsel.
+At this time, 19 Commission counsel would like to request a lunch 20 adjournment, but we do have a couple housekeeping 21 announcements, if we may, please.
+22 For the parties with standing, we 23 kindly request that you briefly meet with Ms. Shelby 24 Thomas, who is sitting upfront here, and we are requesting 25 an hour lunch adjournment, but we are asking the parties

-1 if they could please meet with us in the last 15 minutes of the lunch break in the health room to do the 2 3 verification for cross-examination.
-It is -- I want to confirm that we have the same time before I...
-4 5 COMMISSIONER QAJAQ ROBINSON: We will 6 reconvene at 1:00.
-7 MS. CHRISTA BIG CANOE: So, if at 12:45 the parties could meet us in the health room so we 8 9 can do the cross-examination verification, we would 10 appreciate that, and if you could just see Ms. Thomas 11 before you leave the room for lunch.
-12 Lunch is being served today for 13 everybody in this space for the -- for all of our guests 14 and for the parties with standing and with -- anyone who 15 is here at the restaurant that is here in the hotel.
-The Storehouse restaurant is actually where lunch will be 16 17 provided for anyone in attendance.
+1 if they could please meet with us in the last 15 minutes 2 of the lunch break in the health room to do the 3 verification for cross-examination.
+It is I want to 4 confirm that we have the same time before I 5 COMMISSIONER QAJAQ ROBINSON: We will 6 reconvene at 1:00.
+7 MS. CHRISTA BIG CANOE: So, if at 8 12:45 the parties could meet us in the health room so we 9 can do the cross-examination verification, we would 10 appreciate that, and if you could just see Ms. Thomas 11 before you leave the room for lunch.
+12 Lunch is being served today for 13 everybody in this space for the for all of our guests 14 and for the parties with standing and with anyone who 15 is here at the restaurant that is here in the hotel.
+The 16 Storehouse restaurant is actually where lunch will be 17 provided for anyone in attendance.
 Thank you.
 18 CHIEF COMMISSIONER MARION BULLER: We 19 are adjourned until 1:00.
 Thank you.
-20 --- Upon recessing at 11:38 21 --- Upon resuming 13:06 22 CHIEF COMMISSIONER MARION BULLER: Go 23 ahead, please.
+20 Upon recessing at 11:38 21 Upon resuming 13:06 22 CHIEF COMMISSIONER MARION BULLER: Go 23 ahead, please.
 24 MS. CHRISTA BIG CANOE: Good 25 afternoon, Chief Commissioner and Commissioners.
+We are

-We are about to recommence, so if you have not taken a seat, please do.
-And, just a friendly reminder to turn off cell phones and other noisemaking devices.
+1 about to recommence, so if you have not taken a seat, 2 please do.
+And, just a friendly reminder to turn off cell 3 phones and other noisemaking devices.

-4 Chief Commissioner and Commissioners, 5 this afternoon there will be -- this afternoon and 6 potentially into tomorrow morning, there will be a total 7 of 10 parties with standing who will be doing cross-8 examination.
-The first party that Commission counsel 9 would like to call up is Independent First Nations, Ms. 10 Sarah Beamish, will be crossing on behalf of the 11 Independent First Nations, and she has 24 minutes in her 12 cross-examination.
+Chief Commissioner and Commissioners, this afternoon there will be -- this afternoon and potentially into tomorrow morning, there will be a total of 10 parties with standing who will be doing cross-examination.
+The first party that Commission counsel would like to call up is Independent First Nations, Ms. Sarah Beamish, will be crossing on behalf of the Independent First Nations, and she has 24 minutes in her cross-examination.